 Reflection is a process that allows us to create an internal space for exploring traumatic experiences that have hurt and continue to hurt us.
-Reflection works better when we practice it on our own and is a good way for us to explore our internal dialogue.
+Reflection works better when we practise it on our own and is a good way for us to explore our internal dialogue.

-Reflection helps us study our feelings in depth, so that we come away with a more positive understanding of ourselves, our situation and other people’s perspectives.
+Reflection also helps us study our feelings in depth, so that we come away with a more positive understanding of ourselves, our situation and other people’s perspectives.

 Reasons for using reflection:

-- It gives us perspective on our lives;
+- It gives us a clear perspective;

 - It makes us happier;